christian-transhumanism/site/src/christian-transhumanist-confession-caleb-strom.md

 Technological advances often initially increase inequality.
 In the present era, the rich are best placed to leverage advances.
 Christians are therefore required to ensure social structures see the benefits shared widely, whilst acknowledging that advances in technology and science can only be made by those with spare resources.

-The rapid dissemination of technology serves to equalise opportunity for the poor, and offer disproportionate benefits for quality of life for the poor.
-Technological progress requires social and spiritual progress, including wealth creation, moral capital creation and community self-reliance through technology.
+The rapid dissemination of technology serves to equalise opportunity for the poor, while offering them proportionately larger benefits in quality of life.
+Technological progress requires social and spiritual progress, including wealth creation, moral capital creation, and community self-reliance through technology.

 ## Article IX: Evolution {#article-IX}